Dactyloidae: Sexual dimorphism

-In some anoles the sexes are very similar and difficult to separated under normal viewing conditions, but most species exhibit clear sexual dimorphism, which allows one to fairly easily discern between adult males and females.
+In some anoles the sexes are very similar and difficult to separate under normal viewing conditions, but most species exhibit clear sexual dimorphism, which allows one to fairly easily discern between adult males and females.
 In a few species the female is slightly larger than the male, but in others the sexes are about the same size.
 However, in most the males are larger, in some more than three times the mass of females.
 This size difference can result in differences in the microhabitat (for example, males using larger branches than females) and feeding (males on average eating large prey) between the sexes of a single species.
 Males of some species have proportionally far longer heads than females, but in others it is nearly alike.
 The crest along the nape, back and/or tail is larger in the males.
 In species with tall crests this difference can be obvious, but in small-crested species it is often inconspicuous and easily overlooked, especially when not raised.
 The dewlap is often larger in males; in some species only the male has a dewlap.
 In a few there are differences in the shape of the nose, but this is only known to be prominent in the proboscis and leaf-nosed anoles, which both have long-nosed males and more normal looking females (it is likely that something similar can be seen in smooth anole, but the female of that species is still unknown).
 A less obvious difference between anole sexes is the enlarged post-cloacal scales in males.

 The males of many species are overall more brightly colored, while females are duller, more cryptic, and sometimes their upperparts have striped or lined patterns that serve to break up the outline of the anole.
 In general, the juvenile colors and pattern resemble those of the adult female.
 The dewlap tends to be more colorful in males, with clear differences being common among anoles of the mainland of the Americas and comparatively rarer in the Caribbean species.